rodrigosampayo1/jenkins-ci/README.md

 1. Freestyle -> simple, single tasks, e.g. run test
 2. Pipeline -> whole delivery cycle, e.g. test | build | package | deploy for a single branch
 3. Multibranch pipeline -> like pipeline for multi branh

+Set up multibranch pipeline using git
+- Credentials in Jenkins
+- Filter branches by name
+1. Create a new job or new item